-Credit monitoring vs. identity theft protection: Understanding the key differences
+Credit monitoring vs. identity theft protection services: Understanding the key differences

 11 min read

-You can monitor your credit on your own by regularly checking your credit reports from the three major credit bureaus — Equifax, Experian, and TransUnion.
-Each of these bureaus is required by law to provide you with a free credit report once a year.
-To request one, simply go to the website of the credit bureau, find the section for requesting a report, verify your identity, and view your report.
+However, you can still monitor your credit independently by checking your credit reports from the three major credit bureaus, Equifax, Experian, and TransUnion.
+To request a report, simply go to the website of the credit bureau, find the section for requesting a report, complete the identity authentication process to verify your identity, and view your report.

 Pros and cons of using a credit monitoring service